-The Maasai Girls Rescue Center (MGRC) was born of an idea Rick Morro had after being introduced to the Maasai on a church short term mission trip in 2012.
-He was introduced to the poverty and the ever-smiling faces of the children.
-Initially Rick started by feeding the children who lived in the vicinity of his house on the border of Tanzania and Kenya.
-The children who did attend school would walk 10 kilometres one way through the bush to school.
-Many days not having anything to eat prior to their journey.
+In 2012, the Maasai Girls Rescue Center (MGRC) was born of an idea Rick Morro had after being introduced to the Maasai on a church short term mission trip.
+He was introduced to the poverty and yet ever-smiling faces of the children.
+Initially, Rick started by feeding the children who lived in the vicinity of his house on the border of Tanzania and Kenya.
+The children who DID attend school would walk 10 kilometres, one way, through the bush to school – many not having anything to eat prior to their journey.
 The children started coming to his house as early as 6 am to get a few pieces of bread or whatever he had to start their day.
-The children some a young as 2 years old would come to his house for lunch, where Rick would cook for himself and share what was cooked with up to 20 children at a time.
+The children, some as young as 2 years old, would come by his house for lunch, where Rick would cook for himself and up to 20 children at one time.
 Rick was determined to try and help as many of these children as he could.

-Rick was introduced to a community based organization named LOOCIP, a local non profit, in Longido Tanzania in early 2017.
-LOOCIP was a project of World Vision International which has been in existence since 2004.
-The advantage for our MGRC project was that there was water, electricity, and existing structures that could be converted for housing, feeding and educating the rescued girls.
+In early 2017, Rick was introduced to a community-based organization and local nonprofit in Tanzania.
+The advantage for that location was that there was water, electricity, and existing structures that could be converted for housing, feeding and educating the rescued girls.
 The buildings consist of a 20 room hostel that could house 40 girls, several rooms for cooking and classrooms, toilets and showers were also available.
-The facilities were in disrepair and with help from volunteers, they rolled up their sleeves and refurbish the facilities, including a new fence around the 20 acre property.
-The hostel repairs and updates included painting everything, 18 new doors, a clothes washing station, tile in the showers, toilets, and pavers in the court yard were added.
+The facilities were in disrepair and with help from volunteers, they rolled up their sleeves and refurbish the facilities.

-I feel grateful for this opportunity to use my blessings to help people I never even knew existed a few years ago.
-I had a somewhat comfortable life.
-I had a nice house in the suburbs of Phoenix Arizona.
-I had a nice vehicle and many very good friends.
-I enjoyed golf and when I thought I needed to escape and relax more than a retired man already was experiencing I would go fishing.
-Where I lived had very good lakes for bass fishing and I really enjoyed fly fishing in New Mexico.
+I feel grateful for the opportunity to use my blessings to help people I never even knew existed a few years ago.
+I had a somewhat comfortable life, a nice house in the suburbs of Phoenix Arizona, a nice car and many very good friends.
+I enjoyed golf and when I thought I needed to escape to relax more than a retired man already was, I would go flyfishing in New Mexico.

-Early in 2012 I voiced my frustration about the lack of response to my efforts and he directed me to the outreach pastor at a church I attended when I was up in the area to play golf or have lunch with friends after church.
+Early in 2012, I was frustrated about the lack of response to my efforts and was directed to an outreach pastor at a church.
 I was not a regular attendee but many of my men’s group members were.
-Long story short, if that is possible with me, I called the outreach pastor that day and told him I was a retired business man who wanted to volunteer for a long-term assignment in either Asia (my first choice), or Africa.
-He told me he was leaving to go to Tanzania the next day, for me to send my resume to him and we would talk when he returned.
-I have to admit I did not think Tanzania was a hardship assignment or that the people were in such great need.
-In the summer of 2012 I made my first short-term mission trip to Tanzania with the church group.
-All my presumptions of exotic animals and safaris to beautiful national parks were confirmed but the poverty and hardship I saw was overwhelming.
-I know this is where God wanted me to be.
+Long story short, if that is possible with me, I called the outreach pastor.
+I told him I was a retired businessman who wanted to volunteer, for a long-term assignment, in either Asia (my first choice) or Africa.
+He told me he was leaving to go to Tanzania the next day, to send my resume, and we would talk when he returned.
+I have to admit, I did not think Tanzania was a hardship assignment or that the people were in such great need.
+In the summer of 2012, I made my first short-term mission trip to Tanzania with the church group.
+All my presumptions of exotic animals and safaris to beautiful national parks were confirmed, but the poverty and hardship I saw was overwhelming.
+I know this was where God wanted me to be.